 All power slide systems operate on 12 volt DC power provided by a fully charged auxiliary battery and converter.
-Thru a 12 volt distribution load center breakers are provided for each slide.
+A 12 volt distribution load center with 30 amp breakers provides power for each slide.
 For best performance, have 120 volt AC power attached to your coach, feeding the distribution load center.
 Tow vehicle 12V power may also be used as required.